 Temporal Lobes

-The temporal lobes are involved in language, speech, hearing, memory, personality and behaviour.
+Play a large role in understanding language, speech, learning, memory, personality and behaviour.

 Occipital Lobes